Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Assembly / Setup 4.5 Delivery-style setup; no complicated steps

-Back Support 4.1 Comfortable, but less “structured” for posture
+Back Support 4.1 Comfortable, but less structured

-Durability 4.4 Stable feel through heavy daily use
+Durability 4.4 Stable through heavy use

 Z4 Knife Arm King Sleeper Sofa